 News

-Our partner charity, Change of Scene, has been granted planning permission to enable it to continue to operate and from Spring 2026 will provide its services from Wishanger Wellness’ Tara’s Farm for the next 25 years – BBC 19 December 2025, Farnham Herald 30 December 2025.
-Wishanger Wellness thanks all of those who supported this planning application for this “life saving” charity which provides animal assisted learning to vulnerable youngsters.
+Our partner charity, Change of Scene, was granted planning permission to enable it to continue to operate and from Spring 2026 will provide its services from Wishanger Wellness’ Tara’s Farm for the next 25 years – BBC 19 December 2025, Farnham Herald 30 December 2025.
+Wishanger Wellness thanks all of those who supported the planning application for this “life saving” charity which provides animal assisted learning to vulnerable youngsters.
 Without the offer of a lease by Wishanger Wellness of part of Tara’s Farm and the grant of planning permission Change of Scene would have been forced to close.

 Volunteers from Surrey County Council helped us and Change of Scene plant over 1000 trees in December as part of the council’s 1.2 million tree strategy (a tree planted in the county for every resident by 2030).
 The trees have been planted as hedgerow to help connect habitats within Tara’s Farm.
 We look forward to watching these grow and flourish at the farm and thank the volunteers for their hard work on the day.